Applying the Viterbi Algorithm to Planetary-Mass Black Hole Searches: Test with mock data

 Following the theoretical predictions for the optimum SFT length given in Eq. \eqref{eq:TSFTopt}, we find that the optimum SFT lengths needed for chirp masses considered here are $[8.5, 15, 32]$~s, respectively.
 We use the \texttt{LALPulsar} library~\cite{lalsuite, swiglal}, more specifically the \texttt{lalpulsar\_MakeSFTs} function, to create the SFTs.

 Using the python \texttt{soapcw} library~\cite{soapcw}, we have successfully detected the injected signals that correspond to PBH inspiral signatures.
-In Fig.~\ref{fig:rms_dl_SNR}, we plot the Root Mean Square (RMS), differences between the injected signal and the track detected by the Viterbi algorithm given in units of frequency bins, as functions of the luminosity distance of the source (left panel) and their matched filter SNR (right panel).
+In Fig.~\ref{fig:rms_dl_SNR}, we plot the Root Mean Square (RMS), differences between the injected signal and the track detected by the Viterbi algorithm given in units of frequency bins, as functions of the luminosity distance of the source (left panel) and their \GA{total SNR} (right panel).
 The larger the RMS value, the larger the deviation between the injected signal and the detected one.
-As seen in the right panel, we observe that the efficiency of the algorithm is getting progressively worse as we lower the SNR.
-In the left panel, we observe a similar but reverse correlation between the RMS and the $d_L$ of the sources.
-The result is consistent with our sensitivity estimate, Eq.~\eqref{eq:dL_numbers}, which indicates $d_L=[190, 92, 36]$kpc (with $n_\sigma=10$) for $[10^{-2}, 5\times10^{-3}, 2\times10^{-3}] M_{\odot}$.
+For a CBC signal, the power deposited in each SFT bin can be very different (the amplitude of the signal drastically increases as the system evolves).
+Since we expect the Viterbi algorithm to fit better the parts of the track containing more signal, we have defined the RMS differently to Ref.~\cite{Bayley:2019bcb}, weighting by the optimum SNR of each SFT, i.e.